chef-boneyard/chef-web-docs-2016/chef_master/source/ohai.rst

    languages[:lolcode] = Mash.new unless languages[:lolcode]
    languages[:lolcode][:platform] = "MACKERS"

-Checkout ohai's os.rb for the list of platform names.
+Checkout the |ohai| os.rb file for the list of platform names.

 All of these examples can be found in the ``ohai-plugin-howto`` |github| repo, you should be able to clone that and run the ruby scripts in the repo's root directory.
 If you figure out any other handy tricks please fork the project and add them.